NoahSee/assessment/README.md

 ```

 ### Run
-This will automatically reset the databse and populate some applicants and schemes:
+This will automatically reset the database and populate some applicants and schemes:

 ```
 python app.py